-The ACES Minor is a two year minor in cybersecurity, housed in the Honors College and open to juniors and seniors in all majors.
+The ACES Minor in cybersecurity is housed in the Honors College and open to students in all majors.
 This minor takes a multidisciplinary approach to cybersecurity education as students gain knowledge about many of the intersecting fields in cybersecurity - law and public policy, criminal justice, journalism, and computer science and engineering.

-Students should apply in the spring semester of their sophomore year to enter the program in the Fall of their junior year and must meet all of the following requirements at the time of application to be eligible for consideration:
+Students must meet all of the following requirements at the time of application to be eligible for consideration:

-- Minimum of 30 university credits completed (sophomore standing; not including AP/IB credits);
+- Minimum of sophomore standing (30 university credits completed not including AP/IB credits);

-- Strong academic record (minimum GPA of 3.0); and
+- Strong academic record (minimum cumulative GPA of 3.0); and

-- At least four semesters remaining at the University of Maryland prior to graduation.
+- At least three semesters remaining at the University of Maryland prior to graduation.

-Applications become available online during late fall with an application deadline in early spring.
-Students applying will complete an application form, including short answer responses, and will be asked to submit additional material including recommendation letters and a resume.
+The application is available online during fall and spring.
+Students applying will complete the application form, short answer questions, and submit additional materials including recommendation letters and a resume.